Posted in Days Out, tagged Casalba on June | 13 Comments »

 It is an absolute Renaissance jewel and the birthplace of Raphael (Raffaello), one of the most important artists of this period.

-As a UNESCO World Heritage Site, Urbino is worth a visit purely for its beauty, but our main reason this time was to see this exhibition of Raphael’s early works.
+As a UNESCO World Heritage Site, Urbino is worth a visit purely for its beauty, but our main reason this time was to see an important exhibition of Raphael’s early works.

 Read Full Post »